find the vaccination resources they need. To find a clinic near you, click here.

-Any infection caused by the bacteria Streptococcus pneumoniae, including:
+Pneumococcal disease is any infection caused by the bacteria Streptococcus pneumoniae, including:

-Pneumococcal PNEUMONIA
+PNEUMOCOCCAL PNEUMONIA

-- Can be life-threatening, and require admission to the hospital or intensive care unit
+• Can be life-threatening, and may require admission to the hospital or intensive care unit

 Prevnar 13 is not indicated to reduce complications of pneumococcal disease, such as hospitalization and death.